What kind of message did that impromptu Trump-Putin meeting send?

 He recalled President George H. W. Bush's meeting with Soviet General Secretary Mikhail Gorbachev aboard a Soviet cruise ship anchored in the harbor of the Maltese town of Marsaxlokk.

-"A U.S. translator was hovering behind '41... and down the table was General (Brett) Scowcroft, the national security advisor," Harlow said.
+"A U.S. translator was hovering behind '41... and down the table was General (Brent) Scowcroft, the national security advisor," Harlow said.
 "This seems to be the typical arrangement — at least until 2017."

 McFaul, Stavridis, Cohen, and Zarate are NBC News analysts.